International Student Services

 - Student working in the U.S. and receiving health insurance benefits through his or her employer.Student who has private health insurance that meets the University's minimum standards (see minimum requirement below

 How to request a waiver?
-Get a waiver form at the International Center.
+Get a waiver form here.

 Any international student who is employed by an academic or administrative department or office of the University of Hartford is required to have a social security number.
 A U.S. Social Security Number (SSN) is a nine-digit number issued by the U.S. Social Security Administration.
 It is used as a personal identification number by all government and most commercial institutions in the United States (for employment, taxes, bank accounts, credit card applications, etc.)